nickmullaney/todo-app/README.md

 Thanks to Reece, Ike, & Ryan for the collaboration

+Thanks to Ryan for some sample code and starter code

 Thanks to ChatGPT for assisting with broken code sections and tests